 Balthazar coughed a little and caught his breath.
-"I have certain needs that others must fulfill," the demon told him.
+"I have certain needs that others must fulfit the demon told him.
 "With the jewel I have a certain power over others.
-Oona was one of the first I chose when I arrived here. .She was pretty then, very desirable.
-She did as I commanded-she had no choice.
+Oona was one of the fit I chose when I ar-rived here. .She was pretty then, very desirable.
+She did as I commanded-shad no choice.
 The rites are, ah, rather strenuous.
-Within a year she was used up, the crone you see now."
+Within a year she was used up, the crone yesee now."

 Mac Walters heard the demon, and the hairs on his scalp tingled slightly.
 He felt sick.
-What sort of hideous, hellish rites did this demon command?
+What so of hide-ous, hellish rites did this demon command?